Bedford Open: History

 By 1879 at least two lawn tennis clubs had been established in Bedfordshire, the South Bedfordshire Lawn Tennis Club (LTC), that usually staged tennis events at Flitwick Manor, Wrest Park, Silsoe and Cranfield Court.
 The North Bedfordshire LTC had courts at Sutton Manor, Sutton and Sandye Place.
 Between 1884 and 1885 both the North and South Bedfordshire LTCs had ceased to operate.
 Between 1882 and 1884 a new Bedfordshire LTC was established at Bedford on land next to Bedford College.
-The current Bedford LTC based at at Bradgate Road (f.1890), is thought to be the successor club to Bedfordshire LTC.
+The current Bedford LTC based at Bradgate Road (f.1890), is thought to be the successor club to Bedfordshire LTC.

 From 1880 the South Bedfordshire LTC organised three recorded tournaments held at Fairfield Park, Stotfold, and two editions at Blunham House, Blunham, Bedford.
 In July 1882 a second edition of a Bedfordshire tournament was held on 18 July that year.
-On 28 August the Bedfordshire LTC had concluded an tournament the gentleman's singles was won by Mr. A. Payne, the ladies singles was won by Miss.
+On 28 August the Bedfordshire LTC had concluded a tournament the gentleman's singles was won by Mr. A. Payne, the ladies singles was won by Miss.
 A. Lindsell and the veteran's singles was won by a Reverend H. B. Allen.